How to Get to Bordeaux?

 - April to October is a high season for visiting Bordeaux wineries

-- Harvest lasts from mid-September to mid-October
+- Harvest lasts from mid-September to mid-October.
+Read about visiting Bordeaux wineries in September here.

 - January and February are a low season with some restaurants closed, however wineries are open and there is more chance to visit the best ones.